South Bay Cities ADU Calculator

 Commercial Redevelopment into Housing

-Multifaceted research and planning project to develop tools for cities to identify underperforming commercial segments with potential for redevelopment into housing with zero emission mobility options, and identify commercial properties – strip arterials, regional malls, office buildings, and industrial parks – that are strong candidates for redevelopment into sustainable affordable housing in the South Bay.
+The SBCCOG is helping to lead a multifaceted research and planning project to develop tools for cities to identify underperforming commercial segments with potential for redevelopment into housing.
+Such housing will offer zero-emission mobility options.
+It’s seeking to identify commercial properties – strip arterials, regional malls, office buildings, and industrial parks – that are strong candidates for redevelopment into sustainable affordable housing in the South Bay.

 SB 330 Residential and Protected Unit Forms